EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where:

 * METHOD_CORR = 4 * method + corr, where method = 4 and the connection parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{transport}}).
 * ID_PSK - identifier to facilitate retrieval of the pre-shared key.
-If ID_PSK contains a single 'kid' parameter, i.e., ID_PSK = { 4 : kid_psk }, with kid_psk: bstr, only kid_psk is conveyed.
+If ID_PSK contains a single 'kid' parameter, i.e., ID_PSK = { 4 : kid_psk }, only the byte sting kid_psk is conveyed encoded as an bstr_identifier.

 ## EDHOC Message 2